woocommerce/houston/README.md

 * No longer enqueueing default p2 iphone css and scripts
 * Fixed comment edit buttons
 * Only add the search bar to the primary custom menu
+* Fixed search bar appearance when used in sidebar

 ### Version 1.0.0
 * Initial Realease!